onetep-devel/documentation/ldos_calculations.rst

-Finally ONETEP reports the energy and occupancy weighted averages of the PDOS, so called-band centres, useful in catalysis (e.g. the value “d-band centre” is a very useful decsriptor about the ability of a metal surface to bind atomic oxygen and other types of adsorbates) and the integrated number of electrons in each component.
+Finally ONETEP reports the energy and occupancy weighted averages of the PDOS, so called-band centres, useful in catalysis (e.g. the value “d-band centre” is a very useful descriptor about the ability of a metal surface to bind atomic oxygen and other types of adsorbates) and the integrated number of electrons in each component.
 The d-band centre and number of electrons are calculated from a threshold, which by default is